mikemachr/gossipSpread/readme.md

 member function.
 ## Example Usage

-To run a basic simulation, execute the following command:
+To run 4 basic scenarios and animate them, execute the following command:

 ```bash
 python test_gossip.py
 ```

-This file contains some pre fabricated scenarios with easily updatable parameters.
+This file contains easily updatable parameters for you to play around with.
+Full disclosure, this is not optimized code by far, so simulations will take a while.
 ## Installation

 To install the required dependencies, run: